 Public and Private Cloud

 Total expenditure on cloud infrastructure is projected at $38.2 billion this year by IDC.
 This technology is only continuing to grow, so businesses have options – it’s just a matter of deciding which route to take.
 It used to be that organizations would determine which one of those models made sense primarily based on their industry.
-Finance companies would generally choose private cloud, for instance.
+Finance companies would generally choose private cloud hosting, for instance.
 By keeping their cloud in-house, they were able to retain full control of security parameters and know where data was at all times for easier compliance with regulations.

-Public cloud hosting, on the other hand, is unmatched when it comes to scalability, notes Sebastian Krause in CloudTech.
+Public cloud server hosting, on the other hand, is unmatched when it comes to scalability, notes Sebastian Krause in CloudTech.
 “Scaling up or down can be done quickly, giving greater elasticity for unplanned projects or those that expand rapidly without warning,” he says.
 “On the flip side, there are concerns surrounding the security and privacy of data.”

 Firms are increasingly realizing that regardless of the issues that have made them hesitate to adopt cloud (customization, privacy, compliance, etc.), hybrid cloud is able to meet both scalability and security needs at the same time.
 It’s not a matter of either/or; there is a middle ground.

 Why are Some Companies Choosing Hybrid?

 Hybrid cloud is becoming an increasingly common choice, especially in the enterprise setting.
 It is seen by many experts as a logical step from traditional computing, offering stronger flexibility and better UI alongside fuller compliance and data protection.
 Just how rapidly is this market expanding?
 Well, incredibly fast.
 In fact, Markets and Markets reports that hybrid cloud will grow from $33.28 billion to $91.74 billion between 2016 and 2021.
 That’s a breakneck CAGR of 22.5%.